leilahaddou/data-skup/README.md

 For **Windows** users, please download and unzip the binary files into a folder it is easy to navigate to during the class

-**2. Please click the green'Clone or Download' button to download the datasets into a folder you can navigate to during the class.
+**2. Please click the green 'Clone or Download' button to download the datasets into a folder you can navigate to during the class.
 We will be using the sample datasets `pscs-skup.csv` and `CCOD-skup.csv`**

 ## Key xsv commands